What time management tips for piano teachers worked for you recently? Have you tried things that have helped make your business run more efficiently?

 In fact, many piano teachers find paper resources to still be their best go-to when trying to manage their time wisely.

-Here’s a break-down of old-school resources that can help piano teachers with time management:
+Here are a few resources that can help piano teachers with time management:

-• Jotting down quick reminders on sticky notes
+- Jotting down quick reminders on sticky notes (I am a HUGE fan of sticky notes!)

-• Separate clip boards for attendance, billing info, and assignments you can switch between quickly
+- Separate color-coded clip boards for attendance, billing info, and assignments you can switch between quickly

 Writing things down on paper (whether it’s in a planner or sticky note) is actually scientifically proven to help you remember it better (see Forbe’s article, “Neuroscience Explains Why You Need To Write Down Your Goals If You Actually Want To Achieve Them“).